Youth crime and prevention

 - Offender reparation and restorative interventions for victims

-The Youth Offending Team takes referrals directly from the Courts in the form of statutory orders and from the police through the Arrest and Diversion Triage Programme and pre-court final warnings.
+The Youth Offending Team takes referrals directly from the Courts in the form of statutory orders and from the police through the Triage, Liaison and Diversion and all out of court disposals.

 The team works with a number of statutory and voluntary organisations to provide a variety of intervention programmes which include programmes aimed at young people who are at risk of committing offences.
-These agencies include:
+These agencies include (but are not limited to):

-- Youth Service (universal, targeted and tier 1 substance misuse services)
+- Bexley Youth Service (universal, targeted and tier 1 substance misuse services)

 - Youth Action Diversity Trust (targeted diversionary activities and reparation and restorative justice services)